 I went for caramel.
 What can I say? they make me weak in the knees.
 Then, I encountered another problem: my husband and kids.
 If they saw that box of chocolates just lying there, they’d be goners.

 My solution: these edible chocolate boxes!
 I just opened my GODIVA box and added a few pieces into each one.
-Hubs is happy, kids are happy and I get a chance to too.
+Hubs are happy, kids are happy and I get a chance to too.

 If you are not into DIY, just take the whole GODIVA box!
 It will make a beautiful and affordable gift to ANYONE.
 I mean, ANYONE – Who would say no to chocolate?